Updated June 8, 2023

 Step 5: Look Out for Warning Signs

-Large businesses indicate some kind of warning signs through public communication.
-Most of the publically traded firms inform their shareholders about the profit issues or business downturns.
+Large businesses indicate some warning signs through public communication.
+Most publically traded firms inform their shareholders about profit issues or business downturns.

-The best way to look for warning signs is by adopting the tactic of listening to both the bad as well as good news.
-This will help in making sure that you do not miss out on bad news messages as you have been just concentrating on the good messages.
+The best way to look for warning signs is by listening to the bad and good news.
+This will help ensure you do not miss out on bad news as you have been concentrating on the good messages.

-Once you spot the bad news try to get it personalized – How is that news going to affect the area in which you work or your job?
-In case you are unable to translate it to your perspective, just take help of your firm’s management.
+Once you spot the bad news, think about- How will that news affect the area in which you work or your job?
+If you cannot translate it to your perspective, just take the help of your firm’s management.

-Simply said “Do Your Homework.”
-Once you get it clarified with people inside as well as outside your firm and collect various point of views, decide whether it is the warning sign or not.
+Simply say, “Do Your Homework.”
+Once you get it clarified with people inside and outside your firm and collect various points of view, decide whether it is a warning sign.

-For example any activity which needs money expenditure would be the first one to be stopped or cut back in smaller organizations.
-So, although small firms do not display the warning signs easily, through smart observation, you can easily detect them.
+For example, any activity needing money would be the first stopped or cut back in smaller organizations.
+So, although small firms do not display warning signs easily, you can easily detect them through smart observation.

-Obviously, there might be companies that do not give out any kind of warning signals for potential layoffs.
-I know some people who have been promoted or got raises in a week and the very next week they have been laid off.
+There might be companies that do not give out any kind of warning signals for potential layoffs.
+I know some people who have been promoted or got raises in a week and have been laid off the next week.

 Step 6: Stay Away from Tussle

-Usually when the layoffs are round the corner, the relationships in the office might get uglier.
-Even the stress levels of your co-workers would be at an all-time high and even the there might be speculations related to who will be the first one to be laid off and who will stay.
+The relationships in the office might get uglier when the layoffs are around the corner.
+Even the stress levels of your co-workers would be at an all-time high, and even there might be speculations related to who will be the first to be laid off and who will stay.

-Even you might get tempted to get involved in this kind of gossip.
-It is better to stay away from malicious or any kind of negative conversations.
+You might get curious to involve in this kind of gossip.
+It is better to stay away from malicious or any kind of negative conversation.

-Analyzing and talking about the upcoming layoffs is just going to raise your anxiety levels moreover, keeping apart from co-workers is never in your best interest.
+Analyzing and talking about the upcoming layoffs will raise your anxiety levels.
+Moreover, keeping apart from co-workers is never in your best interest.

-Just think that the co-worker, about whom you are hitting around through gossip columns, might be the person whom you will ask for job reference the other day.
+Just think that the co-worker you are hitting around through gossip columns might be the person you asked for a job reference the other day.

 Step 7: Make Everything Run Smooth with layoff

 If there’s any time to prove your worthiness or to put your nose in a grindstone, then this is the right time.
-To alleviate the stressful atmosphere around the workplace is to make sure that everything around the office is running smoothly.
+To alleviate the workplace’s stressful atmosphere, ensure everything around the office runs smoothly.

-One thing more ensures that your boss or immediate supervisor gets to know about it.
-Your work should be efficient as well as should get compete within the allocated deadline.
+Ensures that your boss or immediate supervisor gets to know about it.
+Your work should be efficient as well as should get completed within the allocated deadline.

-While you are working on this A-game, make sure that it does not go unnoticed or without any acknowledgement.
-During regular meetings with your boss ensure that your boss get’s to know about all the new tasks you have undertaken.
+While working on this A-game, ensure it does not go unnoticed or without any acknowledgment.
+During regular meetings with your boss, ensure that your boss learns about all your new tasks.

-This will help in justifying your salary to the immediate supervisor or your position to the higher management within the company.
-Do not be reluctant to blow your own trumpet as it is the need of the hour.
+This will help justify your salary to the immediate supervisor or your position to the higher management within the company.
+Do not be reluctant to blow your own trumpet, as it is the need of the hour.

 The best way to keep the cycle running is to prove to the organization how profitable and beneficial you are to the company.

-While making decisions about which employees to keep and which ones to part with, the companies consider lots of factors.
+While deciding which employees to keep and which ones to part with, the companies consider many factors.

-Through a combination of hard work with shining luck, you can easily retain your employment as well as sanity even during the layoff season.
+Through a combination of hard work with shining luck, you can easily retain your employment and sanity even during the layoff season.

 Layoffs can be tougher, but stay calm and do not panic.
-By simply analyzing and getting prepared you can firstly increase the chances of not being laid off or make the best use of your work connections.
-Stay away from the rumors of layoffs but be attentive to the warning signals.
+By analyzing and preparing, you can increase the chances of not being laid off or making the best use of your work connections.
+Stay away from the rumors of layoffs.
+But be attentive to the warning signals.